 This is a structured list of my blogposts covering the network time protocol (NTP).
-It consists of the parts building, authenticating and monitoring NTP servers.
+It consists of the basic parts building, authenticating and monitoring NTP servers.
 If you want to operate NTP in a secure manner, have a look!

 I have worked on this blogpost series for more than two years now.
 Hopefully I’ve covered the most important things for you. ;D I have written several posts that are shorter to read, rather than a few too long ones.
 Anyway, please start reading with the very first pre-notes post in which I am describing my initial thoughts and NTP related stuff.